amr-abdelhamid/refbook/manuscript/7-MeasuringCode.md

 ![Run Chart for the Code Size Reduction Speed (CSRS).
 This chart indicates the amount of return on investment we get out of working on removing dead and duplicate code.](images/runchart.png)

-## Using code metrics in the wrong direction
+## Using code metrics for team evaluation

 Metrics are very powerful tools.
 If they are used in the wrong direction, they drive negative behaviors, demotivate individuals, and undermine team values.